Rule #1: Go for quality!

 If you are ever concerned about a company you are thinking about doing business with, ask for references and do some checks on them.
 You want to make sure they are very professional.
 For example, if you phone them and they put you on hold forever, or if you get an answering machine – be concerned about that as the customers you recommend to them will be getting the same thing.

 Customer response is a very important thing.
-When you have a problem or a concern (maybe you didn’t get your check on time or you have a question about a sale)… and you call or email a company, you want to know that they’ll take care of it right away.
+When you have a problem or a concern (maybe you didn’t get your check on time or have a question about a sale) and call or email a company, you want to know that they’ll take care of it immediately.

-If you are asking questions about a company’s affiliate program and get no answer (or a delayed answer)… be wary.
-If they can’t even take care of you when you express an interest in becoming an affiliate, then you probably have a pretty good idea that they won’t take care of you when you have a problem.
-You can also guess that they won’t take very good care of your customers either!
+If you ask questions about a company’s affiliate program and get no answer (or a delayed answer)… be wary.
+If they can’t even care for you when you are interested in becoming an affiliate, then you probably have a pretty good idea that they won’t care for you when you have a problem.
+You can also guess they won’t take good care of your customers either!

-So be very careful, the company you deal with should be very professional and willing to help you out when you’re in need.
+So be very careful; your company should be very professional and willing to help you when needed.

-On that note, although it is a little off-topic, customer service and the speed at which you respond to email or phone messages, is critical.
-For example, we get over 500 emails a day at this office, and we will make it a point to answer all the emails (barring a natural disaster) by the end of the day (48 hours if there is a natural disaster) — weekends excluded.
+On that note, although it is a little off-topic, customer service and the speed at which you respond to email or phone messages are critical.
+For example, we get over 500 emails daily at this office, and we will make it a point to answer all the emails (barring a natural disaster) by the end of the day (48 hours if there is a natural disaster) — weekends excluded.
 I attribute this attitude as a major reason for the incredible success of my companies on the Internet.

 A Couple of Important Side Notes: The truth about bulk email and affiliate programs!

 One of the myths of affiliate programs is that you join a few, put them in an email message, and then bulk email thousands (or millions) of people and make lots of money.
 That’s not the way to do it.
-In fact, it’s probably one of the worst ways to do it for a few reasons.
+It’s probably one of the worst ways to do it for a few reasons.

-The first reason is that unsolicited bulk emailing millions of people who have not qualified themselves as interested in your product is not very profitable and in a lot of cases… you can end up losing a lot of money!
+The first reason is that unsolicited bulk emailing millions of people who have not qualified as interested in your product is not very profitable and, in many cases… you can end up losing a lot of money!

-Generally speaking, most affiliate programs have a bulk email clause in their agreement that says that if you spam you can get terminated from the program and not get paid for any commissions you’ve earned.
-There’s also a good chance if you bulk email, you’ll probably lose your reputation, lose your Internet connection, and you won’t get paid for any commissions you have owing.
+Generally speaking, most affiliate programs have a bulk email clause in their agreement that says that if you spam, you can get terminated from the program and not get paid for any commissions you’ve earned.
+There’s also a good chance if you bulk email, you’ll probably lose your reputation and Internet connection and won’t get paid for any commissions you owe.
 Wouldn’t that be a waste of your time and money?

-There are even recent examples of companies billing for the time taken up with dealing with the complaints and administrative problems caused by spammers who bulk email their affiliate program URLs!
+There are even recent examples of companies billing for the time dealing with the complaints and administrative problems caused by spammers who bulk email their affiliate program URLs!
 So you could end up paying out money instead of making money!

 When you spam an affiliate program URL you were assigned, it looks like the company is spamming the recipient directly as the URL you are using is for their website… this can damage their reputation and cause an unlimited amount of administration problems.

-I talk from experience… we’ve had problems with affiliates spamming in the past.
-We have had to adapt very strict spam policies and if anyone spams with our affiliate program we will terminate him/her instantly and all commissions they have earned are forfeited.
+I talk from experience… we’ve had problems with affiliates spamming.
+We have had to adopt very strict spam policies, and if anyone spams with our affiliate program, we will terminate him/her instantly, and all commissions they have earned are forfeited.

-It’s very important you don’t do this, as it will cause you more havoc than anything else.
-I can’t think of one affiliate program that will actually allow you to bulk email.
+You mustn’t do this, as it will cause more havoc than anything else.
+I can’t think of one affiliate program allowing you to bulk email.

 Another thing to pay attention to is exclusivity clauses in the agreement.
-A few affiliate programs state, “they can be the only retailer of a specific product on your site“.
-So say for example you join up with a bookselling program, they may state in their contract that you can only sell “their” books and can’t be a part of any other book-related affiliate program.
+A few affiliate programs state, “they can be the only retailer of a specific product on your site.”
+So say, for example, you join a bookselling program; they may state in their contract that you can only sell “their” books and can’t be a part of any other book-related affiliate program.

 So just be careful not to restrict yourself if you don’t want to!